Jenny Munro: Redfern Aboriginal Tent Embassy

-On 26 May 2014 Munro launched Redfern Aboriginal Tent Embassy to reclaim affordable Aboriginal housing for the former residents of the area known as The Block.
-The Embassy despite a stand-off with the Aboriginal Housing Company, which has evicted all the former Aboriginal tenants is continuing to occupy The Block.
+On 26 May 2014 Munro launched Redfern Aboriginal Tent Embassy to reclaim affordable Aboriginal housing for the former residents of the area known as The Block, despite a stand-off with the Aboriginal Housing Company, which had evicted all the former Aboriginal tenants continuing to occupy The Block.
 In February 2015 Aboriginal Housing Company chairman Mick Mundine threatened to commence the eviction of the protesters led by Munro.
 In Sydney's major newspaper, Daisy Dumas reported that the standoff between the protestors and the Housing Company intensified in 2015 with the matter before the Supreme Court for judgment and with the State Attorney General alerted.

 After more than 400 days of the Redfern Aboriginal Tent Embassy, Munro declared victory when the Federal Minister for Indigenous Affairs, Nigel Scullion intervened on the Embassy's behalf and brokered a peaceful resolution between the Housing Company and the Embassy.
 Scullion committed $5 million of federal funds to the site for 62 affordable Aboriginal housing units.